 Ramaswamy may not be seen as a serious contender by some of his Republican rivals, but he is undeniably the breakout candidate of 2024 who is using his frequent media appearances to boost his profile.
-Though he’s not yet cracked the double digits in polling averages, he’s now come close, riding a combative debate performance to slightly more popularity.
-He’s running in third place, behind DeSantis.
+Though he’s sliding in the polls, his combative debate performances and nonstop media appearances have helped him gain some measure of (relative) popularity.
+He’s running in fourth place, behind Haley.

 In his announcement video, he staked his candidacy on combating the “woke left” and what he referred to as “new secular religions like Covidism, climatism, and gender ideology.”

 “This is psychological slavery, and that has created a new culture of fear in our country that has completely replaced our culture of free speech in America,” he said in the video.